FriendsOfSymfony/FOSUserBundle/Resources/doc/doctrine.rst

     Using the default object manager is done by setting the configuration option to ``null`` which is the default value.

-Replacing the mapping of the bundle
+Replacing the Mapping of the bundle
 -----------------------------------

 None of the Doctrine projects currently allow overwriting part of the mapping